Iceland: Religion

-On March 8, 2021, Iceland formally recognized Judaism as a religion for the first time.
+On 8 March 2021, Iceland formally recognised Judaism as a religion for the first time.
 Iceland's Jews will have the choice to register as such and direct their taxes to their own religion.
-Among other benefits, the recognition will also allow Jewish marriage, baby-naming, and funeral ceremonies to be civilly recognized.
+Among other benefits, the recognition will also allow Jewish marriage, baby-naming, and funeral ceremonies to be civilly recognised.

 Iceland is a very secular country; as with other Nordic nations, church attendance is relatively low.
 The above statistics represent administrative membership of religious organisations, which does not necessarily reflect the belief demographics of the population.
 According to a study published in 2001, 23% of the inhabitants were either atheist or agnostic.
 A Gallup poll conducted in 2012 found that 57% of Icelanders considered themselves "religious", 31% considered themselves "non-religious", while 10% defined themselves as "convinced atheists", placing Iceland among the ten countries with the highest proportion of atheists in the world.

 Culture

 Icelandic culture has its roots in North Germanic traditions.
 Icelandic literature is popular, in particular the sagas and eddas that were written during the High and Late Middle Ages.
 Centuries of isolation have helped to insulate the country's Nordic culture from external influence; a prominent example is the preservation of the Icelandic language, which remains the closest to Old Norse of all modern Nordic languages.
-The country has a strong tradition of upholding human rights such as freedom of expression, freedom of religion and freedom of assembly with legislation for marginalized groups, such as women, immigrants, and the LGBTQ+ community.
+The country has a strong tradition of upholding human rights such as freedom of expression, freedom of religion and freedom of assembly with legislation for marginalised groups, such as women, immigrants, and the LGBTQ+ community.